kylenguy3n/ManualTVShowTrackerApp/README.md

 I am interested in keeping track of shows I have already watched or am currently watching, as well as give a rating to the show to express how much I enjoyed it.
 I would like to save shows by personal favourite.
-This application will be useful to me because if I ever want to remember which shows I have seen, and if they were shows I was entertained by, I can simply refer back to the TV Show Tracker, especially if the amount of shows I've seen start accumulating and I start to forget some even existed.
+This application will be useful to me because if I ever want to remember which shows I have seen, and if they were shows I was entertained by, I can simply refer back to the TV Show Tracker, especially if the amount of shows I've seen start accumulating, and I start to forget some even existed.

 ## User Stories
-- As a user, I want to be able to have a list of shows I want to watch and update the list with show I have not seen yet that interest me or that I will want to watch
+- As a user, I want to be able to have a list of shows I want to watch and update the list with shows I have not seen yet that interest me or that I will want to watch
 - As a user, I want to be able to have a list of shows I am currently watching, and be able to update which season and episode that I am currently on with all of these shows in the list
 - As a user, I want to be able to have a list of shows I have completed, as well as have a rating for these shows should